kristianmandrup/cancan-permits/README.markdown

 The permits system will try to find a license named UserAdminLicense and BloggingLicense in this example and then call _#enforce!_ on each license.

-## ORMs
+## Using Permits with an ORM

 The easiest option is to directly set the orm as a class variable.
-An appropriate ownership strategy will be selected accordingly for the ORM.
+An appropriate 'ownership strategy' will be selected accordingly for the ORM.

 <pre>
   Permits::Ability.orm = :data_mapper